-Dr. Narla is Assistant Professor, Institute for Transformative Molecular Medicine, Harrington Distinguished Scholar (Early Career), Pardee-Gerstacker Professor in Cancer Research, Case Western Reserve University / Case Medical Center and University Hospitals.
+Dr. Narla is Assistant Professor, Institute for Transformative Molecular Medicine, Harrington Distinguished Scholar (Early Career), Pardee-Gerstacker Professor in Cancer Research, Case Western Reserve University / Cleveland Medical Center and University Hospitals.

 He is a physician scientist who specializes in the care of high-risk cancer patients.
 As a scientist, Dr. Narla played a central role in identifying a new gene family which regulates cancer growth and spread.
 He is developing a drug that would help treat patients with several cancers such as leukemia, prostate, lung and breast cancer.